torozsom/GFX_Lab2/README.md

 ### OpenGL Basics

 **OpenGL** (Open Graphics Library) is a powerful tool for drawing 2D and 3D graphics on your computer.
 Think of it as a set of instructions that talks to your graphics card (GPU) to render images.
-Since you're new to graphics, here's a breakdown of key OpenGL concepts used in this project:

 - **Vertices**: These are points in space (like dots on a graph).
 In 2D, a vertex has an x and y coordinate.
 Everything we draw—lines, shapes—is made of vertices.